CSP-B/OnTrack/README.md

 git clone git@github.com:lordqwerty/OnTrack.git
 ```

-Change to the directory and run `maven clean install`.
+Change to the directory and run `mvn clean install`.

 Once complete open Eclipse and import the full OnTrack editor into your eclipse workspace, Select: